MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 ---

-## More Information
+## More information

 * For more information about adaptive cards, visit the  [adaptivecards.io](https://adaptivecards.io) page.
-* For more information about Bot Framework cards using .Net, visit the [Add rich card attachments to messages](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-add-media-attachments?view=azure-bot-service-4.0&tabs=csharp#send-an-adaptive-card) for .NET page.
-* For more information about Bot Framework cards using Node.js, visit the [Add rich card attachments to messages](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-add-media-attachments?view=azure-bot-service-4.0&tabs=javascript#send-an-adaptive-card) for Node.js page.
+* For more information about Bot Framework cards, see the [Send an Adaptive Card](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-add-media-attachments?view=azure-bot-service-4.0&tabs=csharp#send-an-adaptive-card) section on the [Add media to messages](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-add-media-attachments?view=azure-bot-service-4.0&tabs=csharp) page.
 * For more info on the examples referenced on this page, please visit [cortana-skills-samples on GitHub](https://github.com/Microsoft/cortana-skills-samples)